Golden Rose: Blessing of the Rose

 The prayer finished, the pope puts incense (handed by the cardinal-deacon) into the censer and incenses the balsam and then the musk, and afterwards puts the balsam and powdered musk into the tiny cup in the heart of the principal rose.
 He then incenses the rose and sprinkles it with holy water.
 It is then given to the youngest cleric of the Camera, who carries it in front of the pope to the chapel, where it is placed on the altar at the foot of the cross upon a richly embroidered silk veil, where it remains during the Mass sung by the first cardinal-priest.
 After the Mass, the rose is carried in procession before the pope to the sacristy, where it is carefully put away in a place set apart for it, until bestowed upon some worthy personage.

 Recipients

 Golden Roses have been awarded to people – men, women, and one married couple - as well as to states and churches.

 Until the sixteenth century Golden Roses were usually awarded to male sovereigns.
 From the sixteenth century onwards it became more common to award them to female sovereigns and to the wives of sovereigns.
 The last male to receive a Golden Rose was Francesco Loredan, Doge of Venice, in 1759.
 The last person to receive a Golden Rose was Grand Duchess Charlotte of Luxembourg, in 1956.

-Among the principal churches to which the rose has been presented are St. Peter's Basilica (five roses), the Archbasilica of Saint John Lateran (four roses), and the Basilica di Santa Maria Maggiore (two roses).
+Among the principal churches to which the rose has been presented are St. Peter's Basilica (five roses), the Archbasilica of Saint John Lateran (four roses), the Sanctuary of Our Lady of Fátima (four roses), the Basilica of Our Lady Aparecida (three roses), and the Basilica di Santa Maria Maggiore (two roses).